PingChienLin/Deep-Learning-Midterm-report/README.md

 Introdution:

-Tried to extend the detection from Face_Mask_Detection_Using_MTCNN with 3 classification and detect image with people face wearing mask correctly, or incorrectly, or even non-wearing.
+Tried to extend the detection from Face_Mask_Detection_Using_MTCNN with 3 classes and detect image with people face wearing mask correctly, or incorrectly, or even non-wearing.